 11.-One doesn’t fall if they are just laying on a bed.

 There is nothing wrong with making mistakes, it means, you are trying.
 You may be trying to figure life or yourself out.
 Mistakes are natural and as long as you have learned something from them then you are ahead.
-Mistakes are not the same as patterns.
-A wise person said “Show me a wise person and I will show you someone who has made many mistakes”.
-You can not learn if you don’t try.
-Wisdom truly does come from the knowledge collected in your triumphs and your failures.
+Mistakes are not the same as patterns nor are they the same as becoming stagnant.
+A wise person said “show me a wise person and I will show you someone who has made many mistakes”.
+You cannot learn if you don’t try, wisdom truly does come from the knowledge collected in your triumphs and your failures.

 12.- When walking let the fools, the blind and the crazy walk first.